sergmain/metaheuristic-docs/p/concept-architecture.md

 Communications between Processors and Dispatcher base on pull mode - Processors constantly start communiccation with Dispatcher.
 Push mode isn't supported.

+The current implementation of Metaheuristic handles tens of thousands Tasks simultaneously in DAG.
+Actual number of active tasks is limited by the number of Processors only.